tusimo/eloquent-default/README.md

     ];
     /**
-     * when save attributes to database ,columns only defined in the defaults will save to database */ protected $columnStrict = true;
+     * when save attributes to database ,columns only defined in the defaults will save to database
+     * default is false and we do nothing when the column is not in the database and this will throw
+     * a exception when you using mysql or the data will saving to the database when you using mongo */ protected $columnStrict = true;
 }